cosmos72/stmx/README.md

 install [Quicklisp](http://www.quicklisp.org), as it can automatically resolve and download STMX dependencies.

-Once quicklisp is installed, download STMX into your Quicklisp local-projects folder with the commands:
+Once quicklisp is installed, download STMX from GitHub and save it into your Quicklisp local-projects folder with the commands:

     $ cd ~/quicklisp/local-projects
     $ git clone git://github.com/cosmos72/stmx.git